General of the Army (United States): Post–American Civil War era

-Unlike the World War II rank with a similar title, the 1866 rank of General of the Army was a four-star rank.
-This rank held all the authority and power of a 1799 proposal for a rank of "General of the Armies", even though Grant was never called by this title.
+Unlike the World War II rank with a similar title, the 1866 rank of General of the Army was nominally a four-star rank, but this rank held all the authority and power of a 1799 proposal for a rank of "General of the Armies", even though Grant was never called by this title.
 Despite being titled General of the Army instead of General of the Armies, the Comptroller General of the United States would rule in 1924 that the grade revived in 1866 for Grant (and later William T. Sherman and Philip H. Sheridan) was the same grade that had been proposed for Washington in 1799 and revived for Pershing in 1919.

 In contrast to the modern four-star rank of general, only one officer at a time could hold the 1866–1888 rank of General of the Army.
 For a few months in 1885, as he was dying, Grant was accorded a special honor and his rank was restored by Congressional legislation.

 After Grant became U.S. president, he was succeeded as General of the Army by William T. Sherman, effective 4 March 1869.
 In 1872, Sherman ordered the insignia changed to two stars, with the coat of arms of the United States in between.

 By an Act of Congress on 1 June 1888, the grade was conferred upon Philip Sheridan, who by then was in failing health.
 The rank of General of the Army ceased to exist with Sheridan's death on 5 August 1888.